Andy4495/MSP-EXP430G2ET-Energia/README.md

 Energia Support for MSP-EXP430G2ET
 ==================================

-Texas instruments has released an updated version of the MSP430G2 LaunchPad: [MSP-EXP430G2ET][2].
+Texas Instruments has released an updated version of the MSP430G2 LaunchPad: [MSP-EXP430G2ET][2].
 The updated LaunchPad supports the same DIP-package G2 processors as the [old LaunchPad][1], along with adding an RGB LED to the existing RED and GREEN LEDs.
 Most significantly, however, is an update to the emulation section to TI's [eZ-FET][3] debugger, including [EnergyTrace][4] support (hence the "ET" in the Launchpad name).
 This brings the G2 debugging and emulation interface to be on-par with newer LaunchPad products.

-Unfortunately, the current version of [Energia][8] (18) and the MSP430 boards package (1.0.3) does not support the LaunchPad since it assumes that the older emulation interface is used when programming MSP430G2 chips.
+Unfortunately, the current version of [Energia][8] (18) and the MSP430 boards package (1.0.3) does not support the LaunchPad, since it assumes that the older emulation interface is used when programming MSP430G2 chips.

 This repo contains a somewhat hacked method of supporting the new G2ET LaunchPad in Energia.
 Hopefully, full support for the new LaunchPad will be available in an upcoming MSP430 board package update.